electricimp/imp-central-impt/CommandsManual.md

 - The specified Product does not exist and the `--create-product` option was not specified.
 Use either the `--create-product` option or the [`impt product create`](#product-create) command to create the Product first.
 - The Device Group with the specified name already exist in the specified Product.
 Use [`impt project link`](#project-link) to create the Project linked to that Device Group.
 - The optionally specified target device-under-test Device Group does not exist and the `--create-dut` option was not specified.
 Use either the `--create-dut` option or the [`impt dg create`](#device-group-create) command to create the required Device Group of the [type](#device-group-type) *pre-dut*.
-- The optionally specified target production-device Device Group does not exist and the `--create-target` option was not specified.
+- The optionally specified target production Device Group does not exist and the `--create-target` option was not specified.
 Use either the `--create-target` option or the [`impt dg create`](#device-group-create) command to create the required Device Group of the [type](#device-group-type) *pre-production*.

 The user is asked to confirm the operation if the current directory already contains a [Project file](#project-files), unless confirmed automatically with the `--confirmed` option.
 If confirmed, the existing [Project file](#project-files) is overwritten.